digitraceslab/niimpy/docs/about/schema.rst

 can create a DataFrame of the necessary format.
 Currently, we provide support sqlite3 and csv.

-Additionally, we provide readers for MHealth data and Google Takeout data.
+Additionally, we provide readers for MHealth data, Google Takeout data, and TikTok data exports.
 These readers convert the data to the standard DataFrame format.